 - Stay home from work or class immediately if you are experiencing or beginning to experience any symptoms of COVID-19; these symptoms include fever, shortness of breath, and/or a newly persistent cough.

 - Immediately inform your office or faculty supervisor or your professor if you are experiencing or are beginning to experience any symptoms of COVID-19, and be sure to inform your supervisor or professor of test results as soon as those results become available.

 - Contact medical professionals in order to be tested for COVID-19 if you are experiencing or are beginning to experience any symptoms of COVID-19.
 The BYU Health Center (SHC) performs tests, accepts a broad range of medical insurances, and is relatively inexpensive.

 - If a member of a lab or office is experiencing symptoms of COVID-19 but has not yet tested positive, the lab or office may remain open if no other member of the lab or office is experiencing symptoms, so long as members continue to frequently wash their hands, avoid touching their faces, handle items with care, wear masks, practice social distancing, and sanitize frequently used and shared items and surfaces.

-- Report your positive COVID-19 diagnosis to BYU by completing the official BYU COVID-19 Self-Reporting Form.
+- Report your positive COVID-19 diagnosis to BYU by completing the official BYU COVID-19 Self-Reporting Form (also linked above).

-- Quarantine for at least 14 days from the onset of symptoms unless a medical professional advises otherwise.
+- Isolate for 14 days from the onset of symptoms unless a medical professional advises otherwise.

-- If you have had prolonged interaction with a lab mate, office mate, or any other individual who has tested positive for COVID-19, receive a test yourself, and follow isolation and notification procedures as described in Before Positive Diagnosis steps 5-7.
+- If you have had prolonged interaction with a lab mate, office mate, or any other individual who has tested positive for COVID-19, get tested yourself, and follow isolation and notification procedures as described in Before Positive Diagnosis.

 - If a member of your lab or office tested positive for COVID-19, you and all other members of your lab or office may not return to work until the reception of negative test results or the expiration of the 14-day quarantine.